TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-9-0.rst

 * Use a common, robust, maintained library
 * Join the forces with other PHP projects to improve solarium and benefit from that

-The migration to solarium required several changes in EXT:solr and all addon's and we will provide compabtility releases for them as well.
+The migration to solarium required several changes in EXT:solr and all add-on's and we will provide compabtility releases for them as well.

 With the move to solarium we donated some parts to the solarium API (e.g. the solr core handling).
 This allows us to remove some redundant logic in EXT:solr in the future.